CIPP/US

 a.
 The Reasonableness Standard

 One of the overarching obligations of PIPEDA is that personal information must be handled in a reasonable manner.
 Subsection 5(3) is the core of this obligation.
-It states that “[a]n organization may collect, use or disclose personal information only for purposes that a reasonable person would consider are appropriate in the ircumstances.”4 Likewise, in its statement of purpose, PIPEDA attempts to strike a balance between protecting privacy and facilitating the use of personal information by the private sector based upon what “a reasonable person would consider appropriate in the circumstances.”5 Thus, reasonableness is “the overriding standard set out in PIPEDA . . .”6
+It states that “[a]n organization may collect, use or disclose personal information only for purposes that a reasonable person would consider are appropriate in the circumstances.”4 Likewise, in its statement of purpose, PIPEDA attempts to strike a balance between protecting privacy and facilitating the use of personal information by the private sector based upon what “a reasonable person would consider appropriate in the circumstances.”5 Thus, reasonableness is “the overriding standard set out in PIPEDA . . .”6

 The Office of the Privacy Commissioner of Canada (OPC) has described Subsection 5(3) and its mandate that organizations process data in a reasonable manner as follows: